-Nasdaq Deficiency Notice
+Nasdaq Deficiency Notices

 On October 10, 2022, the Company received a letter from the Listing Qualifications staff of The Nasdaq Stock Market ("Nasdaq") notifying the Company that it is no longer in compliance with the minimum bid price requirement for continued listing on the Nasdaq Capital Market.
 Nasdaq Listing Rule 5550(a)(2) requires listed companies to maintain a minimum bid price of \$1.00 per share.
 In accordance with Nasdaq Listing Rule 5810(c)(3)(A), the Company received a second 180-day compliance period, or until October 9, 2023, to regain compliance with the minimum bid price requirement.
-If our common stock maintains a closing bid price of at least \$1.00 per share for a minimum of 10 consecutive business days during the 180-day compliance period, we will automatically regain compliance.
-In the event we do not regain compliance with the \$1.00 bid price requirement by October 9, 2023, Nasdaq will provide notice that the Company's common stock will become subject to delisting.
-In the event the Company receives notice that its common stock is being delisted, Nasdaq rules permit the Company to appeal any delisting determination by the Nasdaq staff to a Hearings Panel.
+The Company did not regain compliance by October 9, 2023 and received a notice from Nasdaq that its stock is subject to delisting.
+The Company appealed the delisting notice and has received an extension until March 4, 2024 to regain compliance with the minimum bid price requirement, subject to fulfilling its commitments to regain compliance by such date.
+There can be no assurance that the Company will be able to regain compliance with the Nasdaq minimum bid price requirements or that its common stock will continue to be listed on Nasdaq.

-On May 25, 2023, the Company received a letter from the Listing Qualifications staff of Nasdaq notifying the Company that it no longer complies with the requirement under Nasdaq Listing Rule 5550(b)(1) to maintain a minimum of \$2.5 million in stockholders' equity for continued listing on the Nasdaq Capital Market (the "Equity Standard") or the alternative requirements of having a market value of listed securities of \$35 million or net income from continuing operations of \$500,000 in the most recently completed fiscal year or two of the last three most recently completed fiscal years (the "Alternative Standards").
+On May 25, 2023, the Company received a letter from the Listing Qualifications staff of Nasdaq notifying the Company that it no longer complies with the requirement under Nasdaq Listing Rule 5550(b)(1) to maintain a minimum of \$2.5 million in stockholders' equity for continued listing on the Nasdaq Capital Market (the "Equity Standard") or the alternative requirements of having a market value of listed securities of \$35.0 million or net income from continuing operations of \$500,000 in the most recently completed fiscal year or two of the last three most recently completed fiscal years (the "Alternative Standards").
 The notification letter noted that the Company's Form 10-Q for the period ended March 31, 2023 disclosed stockholders' equity of \$2.4 million as of March 31, 2023 and that, as of May 24, 2023, the Company did not meet the Alternative Standards.
 The notification letter had no immediate effect on the Company's listing on the Nasdaq Capital Market.
 Nasdaq provided the Company 45 calendar days from the date of the notification letter, or until July 9, 2023, to submit a plan to regain compliance with the Equity Standard (the "Compliance Plan").
 A plan to regain compliance was submitted on July 7, 2023 and was accepted on July 18, 2023, and therefore the Company was granted an extension of up to 180 calendar days from the date of the notification letter, or until November 21, 2023, to regain compliance with the Equity Standard.
-However, there can be no assurance that the Company will be able to regain or maintain compliance with the Equity Standard.
+As of September 30, 2023, we had a stockholder's deficit of \$3.9 million and had not regained compliance with the Equity Standard.